pullz6/Deploying_Model_with_AWSagemaker/README.md

 This project is an end to end model training to deployment pipeline, below objectives are achieved:

-- Creating
+- Creating Linear Regression, XGBoost and a stacked model with a Linear regressor and the XGBoost models.
+- Testing and evalution of these models.
-- We will also develop a model with Stacking ensemble method.
+- Deploying the model with Amazon Sagemaker.
-- Explain the problem it addresses and why it’s useful.
-- Mention any key tools, libraries, or frameworks used.

 ## Installation